hilbix/suid/README.md

 Why is `:` escaped to `\\:\:` and arguments should be followed by `\\:`?

 - Escaping is not particular human friendly, but it is easy to script and parse this way.
-  - Simple commandlines which do not include a `:` can be written as-is with spaces changed to `:`
+  - Simple commandlines which do not include a `:` can be written as-is with separating spaces changed to `:`
   - If an argument contains no `\`, it is sufficient to add a `\` in front of each literal `:` in a command
   - If an argument ends on `\`, you need to append `\\:` on the argument to allow the next separator.
   - If there are `\:` sequences in the argument, fully escape `:` with `\\:\:` to make it unambiguous.